 End of Excerpt

 Jim Daly: John, I’m really pleased to have Dave back with us again.
 I know this is a tough subject.
 And I know there’s some people in the audience that are going to say, “Hey, my spouse and I, we have a great relationship.
 This is uncomfortable.”
 I get that.
 But there are a lot of people in the Christian community, and certainly outside the Christian community, that struggle with attraction after you’re married.
-And, uh, we want to make sure that we’re equipping you with the ability to recognize the pattern, to recognize the danger of it before it costs you your marriage and your family.
+And uh, we wanna make sure that we’re equipping you with the ability to recognize the pattern, to recognize the danger of it before it costs you your marriage and your family.

 John: Yeah, you’re kinda selfish about it.